thomas-t-huynh/CommerceJS_How_to_handle_cart_VueJS/README.md

    />
 ```

 There’s one additional step that’s going to be more hands on.
 Customers would like to see their subtotal (total price before tax, shipping, discounts, etc) price when they check their cart.
-Being able to see price change when quantity changes improves user’s experience.
+Being able to see price change when quantity changes improves user experience.

 Create a [computed](https://v1.vuejs.org/guide/computed.html) property inside of CartPage.vue export default object.
-Because text interpolation can only support simple operations, computed provides the space to perform them.
+Because text interpolation can only short simple operations, computed provides space for more complex operations.

 To get the subtotal, use the [reduce](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/reduce) array method on the cart array.